From Grammar Tips to Business Goals: How to Make a Content Style Guide

 The best way to address these questions at scale?
 A style guide.

 A style guide isn’t just a tool for designers to stay on brand.
 Think of it as a training resource for you and your writing team to ensure you’re sticking to SEO best practices and company goals.
 An effective style guide will properly communicate:

-Our style guide lives in Notion, our workspace for company documentation and internally reference guides, but we repurposed it intoso you can make a copy of it as your starting point.
+Our style guide lives in Notion, our workspace for company documentation, but we repurposed it so you can make a copy of it as your starting point (at the bottom of this post!).
 But first, read on to learn more about what your guide needs to set up your writers — and ultimately, your business — for success.

 A good writer doesn’t need to be an SEO expert.
 But it helps to arm your writing team with the most important knowledge, such as how to use subheaders and key terms, what constitutes a high-authority link or external resource, and how to structure writing for optimal readability.
 This will ensure they write with some SEO intent and save you editing time as you get close to publication date.
 Here are some of our SEO best practices from our style guide: